Skip to content

 Nested object filtering enables you to:

-• Filter by properties at any depth level
+• Filter by properties at any depth level using dot notation or nested objects

-• Use operators on nested properties
+• Use all 30+ operators on nested properties

 • Get full TypeScript autocomplete for nested paths